MarkusRosen/markusrosen.github.io/_posts/2021-01-02-setup-keras-and-tensorflow.md

 2021-09-02 17:58:12.490611: I tensorflow/stream_executor/platform/default/dso_loader.cc:49] Successfully opened dynamic library libcudnn.so.8
 ```

-Your output should look similar to above, if there are any errors you might have to restart this process.
+Your output should look similar to the above.
+If there are any errors, you might have to restart this process.

-After a successful setup I would personally create a YAML file as a basic starter for any future Keras projects.
+After a successful setup, I would create a YAML file as a basic starter for any future Keras projects.
 This can be done with

 ```bash
 conda env export --name keras-project > tensorflow-base-env.yml